Iain Matthews: Other compilation albums

 Iain Matthews tracks appear on some 90 compilation CDs, a listing of which can be found on the Discogs website.

 The Matthews Southern Comfort 1970 #1 UK single "Woodstock" appears on over 200 compilation CDs, a listing of which can be found on the Discogs website.

-And various tracks from Plainsong also appear on 17 compilation CDs, a listing of which can be found at the following link on the Discogs website.
+Various tracks from Plainsong also appear on 17 compilation CDs, a listing of which can be found at the following link on the Discogs website.